Posted on Monday, August 17, 2020 03:06 PM

 Posted on Thursday, July 16, 2020 04:06 PM

 Our accommodations for a one-day stay during our most recent Port Hope weekend getaway was at Woodland Gardens Bed and Breakfast in Campbellcroft, Ontario.
-This was a bed and breakfast (which also serves as an Airbnb) in a quaint and quiet neighbourbood with its property boasting about two acres.
+This was a bed and breakfast in a quaint and quiet neighbourbood with its property boasting about two acres.
 It was run by a very sweet couple who provides three rooms for renting out to visitors.

 Posted on Thursday, July 16, 2020 01:08 PM